mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 Please note that when using the *settings plugin* (applied in the `settings.gradle` file), using the `nyxInfer` task is not needed (unless your Git repository changes throughout the build process) as it is executed during the project initialization phase.
 {: .notice--info}

-*nyxInfer* scans the commit history according to the configured commit message convention ([Conventional Commits](https://www.conventionalcommits.org/) as it's defined in the [*simple* preset]({{ site.baseurl }}{% link _pages/guide/user/04.configuration-presets/simple.md %})) and determines the project [version](https://docs.gradle.org/current/userguide/writing_build_scripts.html#sec:standard_project_properties), which may be a new one if there are significant and unreleased commits, or the latest (already tagged) if there are no new significant commits. *nyxInfer* also instantiates and makes available the [state]({{ site.baseurl }}{% link _pages/guide/user/05.state-reference/index.md %}) object, that you can inspect to get lots of useful informations for any custom purpose.
+*nyxInfer* scans the commit history according to the configured commit message convention ([Conventional Commits](https://www.conventionalcommits.org/) as it's defined in the [*simple* preset]({{ site.baseurl }}{% link _pages/guide/user/04.configuration-presets/simple.md %})) and determines the project [version](https://docs.gradle.org/current/userguide/writing_build_scripts.html#sec:standard_project_properties), which may be a new one if there are significant and unreleased commits, or the latest (already tagged) if there are no new significant commits. *nyxInfer* also instantiates and makes available the [state]({{ site.baseurl }}{% link _pages/guide/user/05.state-reference/index.md %}) object, that you can inspect to get lots of useful information for any custom purpose.

 The way the new version is generated depends on what has been found in the release scope and the configuration.
 You can find a detailed description on how this process works in the following sections but generally speaking, the version is determined by *bumping* an indentifier against the *previous version* and (optionally) adding some extra qualifiers.
 Determining the identifiers to bump depends on the configured commit message convention and the release type.
 Nyx covers all use cases about version bumping, from manual override to linear increments up to *pre-releases* using the *collapsed* versioning.
 You may wish to start with some [examples]({{ site.baseurl }}{% link _posts/2020-01-01-git-history-examples.md %}) on the various cases.